codesandbox/codesandbox-client/packages/homepage/content/articles/how-we-make-npm-packages-work-in-the-browser/index.md

 ![Whoop!
 We got material-ui and react running dynamically!
 (24 Dec 2016)](./images/3.png)

 Now there was still a big limitation with this system.
-It didn't support files that were not in the dependency graph of Webpack.
+It didn't support files that were not in the dependency graph of `webpack`.
 This means that for example `require('react-icons/lib/fa/fa-beer')` wouldn't work, because it was never required by the entry point of the dependency in the first place.